How does google actually treat content hidden in tabs or click-to-expand?

 This, in Google’s assessment, would not be a high quality user experience and the content within the hidden sections is therefore down-weighted.

-For site content, the core principle to consider is:
+For site content, the core principle to consider is this:

 Hiding content that is considered secondary to the main topic of the page is acceptable.
 However, it is essential that thought is given to determining an appropriate balance to ensure this method is not overused.

 - Would the user expect to see the content immediately when the page is loaded?

 - Does the content explain or answer key concepts relating to the topic of the page?

 - Does the content include key information that will inform a user’s purchase decision?

 - Would hiding the content otherwise damage the user experience of the page?

 - If the content is secondary to the page topic, would it benefit from being on its own page?